 C. I don’t like chat on FB.
 Not sure why, but the FB “friends” are not necessarily the “close” contacts that I want to be available to via IM/chat.
 So for the most part, when I am on FB proper (as in browsing the FB site) I keep my “chat” feature off, by showing my status as “offline.”
 But I’m might be online, I’m just not that into SOME of my FB “friends.”

 But Adium, my multi-service IM client (now I can even add my skype to it) allows me to connect to FB and LinkedIN chat using the one interface.
 But… I don’t like it.
 I have disconnected my FB IM info from Adium.
 I had to do so with Skype too, because I was getting too much noise.
 And I will admit that I am opening Adium or IM less and less.
 Currently less than once a day.
 So if you wanna ping me you’d be best of sending an email. (yep, remember that old thang?)
 Twitter maybe, but I don’t really stay on Twitter either.

 D. Different Sites for Different Functions (NOT in order of priority)

-Facebook (for fun, apps and groups are mostly play)
+- Facebook (for fun, apps and groups are mostly for play)

 H. Your resume is now Google.
 Search your name and your Twitter ID on a regular basis.
 Set up a Google Alert to send an email when a new mention of your name is found.
 It’s a nice confirmation that your blog post has been indexed AND it will alert you to any places where you need to respond to questions or give updates.
 KNOW YOUR GOOGLE SERP.
 (Search Engine Results Page)